passdan/BioinformaticiansToolbox/RNAseq_DifferentialGeneAnalysis.md

 ```

 ## Data

+> **Note — this is a different dataset from the Processing section.** The Processing exercises used *Arabidopsis* reads; for differential expression we switch to a pre-made *human* dataset (the count tables are provided for you), so you don't need to carry your Arabidopsis outputs across.
+The steps are identical regardless of species.

 A set of nine Human neuronal differential RNAseq samples have been sequenced, consisting of 6x control samples (3x two different individuals) and 3x a deletion mutant of the 1q21.1 cytogenetic region of the human genome, and 3x of a duplication of this region.